uurtech/Laravel_Test/README.md

 ## About Task

-Please create a fork with this repo and share your repository via email.
+Please create a fork with this repo and share your repository via email. and make sure you commit on every time you implement or tests something ( follow micro-commit approach )

 Testing User Login with these three conditions.
 - User Credentials are correct